JOIN US

 Application Completion

 Applicants must provide proof of student status in the form of an unofficial transcript.
-The transcripts must be attached to the submitted application.
+Unofficial transcripts must be attached to the submitted application.
 If the transcript is not successfully attached to the application, the application will be rendered ineligible.
 Applicants are required to upload their transcript to their application as indicated by this * symbol.
 Provide all required documents to be considered.

 Selection Process